Why you must stop trying to do everything on your website on your own

 2 types of paid help

-Number four, paid help.
 There are two different ways you can seek paid help.

-One is through tools.
 You’re not hiring an actual person, but you’re paying for some sort of a tech tool that simplifies things.
 One very easy obvious example of this is email marketing software.

 When I started my very first online business, I was helping people with emergency preparedness, specifically food storage at that point.
 People wanted me to send them emails, so I started collecting emails through a Google form.
 Then I would manually take those emails and put them into my Gmail contacts list.
-I would then put them into groups and I would manually email that group every weel.
+I would then put them into groups and I would manually email that group every week.

 That was a lot of manual work.
 When I finally decided to invest in a tool, then it would happen automatically.
 Someone put their email address into a form and they were automatically added to a list in MailChimp and then automatically sent emails.